Alexanderia-Mike/Alexanderia-Mike/README.md

 -->

 - 🔭 I’m currently doing undergraduate degree program in Electrical and Computer Engineering in UM-SJTU Joint Institute.
-- 🌱 I’m currently learning some front end languages like javascript and react native, and also studying machine learning algorithms implemented in python.
+- 🌱 I’m currently learning some front-end languages like javascript and react native, and also studying machine learning algorithms implemented in python.
 - 👯 I’m looking to collaborate on intelligent small programs in WeChat
 - 🤔 I’m looking for help with machine learning
 - 💬 Ask me about foods and games